International Max Planck Research School for Computer Science

 Admitted students receive a first rate, research-oriented education in their chosen area of concentration.
 They enjoy close supervision by a world-renowned scientist in a competitive, yet collaborative, environment rich in interaction with other students, post-docs, and scientists.
 The program is fully funded.

-IMPRS-CS holds a funding agreement with Microsoft Research Cambridge (MSRC), which contributes 15 PhD scholarships in areas of research related to MSRC.
-Recipients of these scholarships have the opportunity for internships at MSRC and other collaboration
+IMPRS-CS holds a funding agreement with Microsoft Research Cambridge (MSRC), which contributes 15 PhD support contracts in areas of research related to MSRC.
+Recipients of these support contracts have the opportunity for internships at MSRC and other collaboration

 with a world-leading industrial research lab.